quchen/quchen.github.io/README.md

 I think **Rust** is an upgrade to the mess that **C++** is (the latter I’ve also used a lot), but unfortunately its type system is a huge price to pay.
 Syntax-wise it’s pretty ugly, but I’ve gotten used to C++ at one point, so I’m sure I’d be able to get used to Rust as well.
-It does combine many compelling features, so I’ve given it a couple of (superficial) shots already.
+It *does* combine many compelling features, so I’ve given it a couple of (superficial) shots already.

 I don’t really have an opinion about **Javascript**; given the original design goals, it’s a remarkably good language.
-The idea behind Node.js’ asynchronicity using callbacks (on the program level) is completely idiotic.
+The idea behind Node.js’ asynchronicity using callbacks from a single-threaded runtime is completely idiotic.
 The syntax is average (i.e. bad), but I found Coffeescript to be a very much readable dialect, although it hinders debugging a great amount.

 **Mathematica** is an amazing tool for data science (and a terrible programming language).
 It’s really a shame it’s closed source and proprietary, but it would probably be unsustainable as a community-driven effort, considering the crazy amount of time that goes into aggregating its vast and pretty coherent API and data sources.
-I’ve been one of the people who bootstrapped [mathematica.stackexchange.org][mathematica.stackexchange] during my studies, back then (and until this day) the best help resource for the program.
+I’m one of the people who bootstrapped [mathematica.stackexchange.org][mathematica.stackexchange] during my studies, back then (and to this day) the best help resource for the program.

 ### Computer science

-I’m interested in type theory, and a proponent of strong static types.
+I’m interested in type theory, and a very outspoken proponent of strong static types.
 I’m familiar with advanced languages like Agda, and I’ve read many books on the theory behind such languages.
 Their domains range from immediately practical to what people in ivory towers would consier ivory towery.

 I have a fairly broad, but not very deep knowledge of data structures and algorithms.
 Most things I know by heart are from the functional domain, i.e.